-In today’s society, computer information systems careers continue to grow and evolve as technology changes.
-According to the Bureau of Labor Statistics, the demand for CIS jobs is expected to increase by 12% from 2014-2024.
-During this time, about 490,000 new jobs are expected within this sector, thanks to the advent of cloud computing, big data, the Internet of Things and other changes within the information technology world.
+Computer information systems careers continue to grow and evolve as technology changes.
+According to the Bureau of Labor Statistics*, the demand for computer and technology jobs is expected to increase by 12% from 2018-2028, which is faster than the average for all occupations.
+During this time, about 546,200 new jobs are expected within this sector, thanks to the advent of cloud computing, Big Data, the Internet of Things and other technology trends in the information technology industry.

-Computer information systems jobs are available in a wide range of industries, and the career possibilities are far-reaching.
-Whether you’re looking to obtain an associate’s degree or a bachelor’s degree, either option can be a solid base for any CIS career path.
-Some even go on to seek master’s degrees or certificates in CIS or information technology.
-Check out this infographic to help guide you through the available choices.
+Computer information systems (CIS) jobs are available in a wide range of industries, and the career possibilities are far-reaching.
+Whether you’re looking to obtain an associate’s degree in CIS, a bachelor’s degree in CIS or a bachelor of business administration in computer information systems either option can be a solid base for any CIS career path.
+Some even go on to seek master’s degrees in information technology.
+Some career paths include the following.

 Computer Systems Analyst

-Job opportunities in this field are projected to grow by 21% from 2014-2024, thanks to the need for cloud computing and cybersecurity skills.
+Job opportunities in this field are projected to grow by 9% from 2018-2028, thanks to the need for cloud computing and cybersecurity skills.
 Computer systems analysts constantly work to improve and streamline their companies’ systems by integrating knowledge of both the business and IT worlds.
-As of 2015, the average annual wage for a computer systems analyst was $85,800.
-A bachelor’s degree in computer science is typically required for this position.
+As of September 2019, the median annual wage for a computer systems analyst was $88,740.
+A bachelor’s degree in computer or information science is typically required for this position.

 The main function of computer programmers is testing and creating code for software and applications.
 Most in this career have a bachelor’s degree, but some companies will consider hiring candidates with an associate’s degree.
-Since this occupation can be outsourced to other countries, employment is projected to decrease by 8% from 2014-2024.
-In 2015, the average salary for computer programmers was $79,530.
+Since this occupation can be outsourced to other countries, employment is projected to decrease by 7% from 2018-2028.
+In 2018, the median salary for computer programmers was $84,280.

 Computer and Information Research Scientist

-As of May 2015, the average salary for a software developer was $100,690.
+As of May 2018, the average salary for a software developer was $105,590.
 To become a software developer, a bachelor’s degree in computer science is needed as well as experience in programming.
-Main duties in this occupation are application development, creating computer programs and working on underlying systems that control networks.
+Primary duties in this occupation are application development, creating computer programs and working on underlying systems that control networks.

-As cybersecurity becomes more and more important due to increasing cyberattacks, this position continues to grow.
-The BLS estimates that this occupation will grow by 18% from 2014-2024, much faster than average.
+As cybersecurity becomes more critical due to increasing cyberattacks, this position continues to grow.
+The BLS estimates that this occupation will grow by 32% from 2018-2028, much faster than average.
 Information security analysts are responsible for their company’s cybersecurity and preventing those cyberattacks.
 They map out plans to make sure there are no vulnerabilities in their systems.
-Most analysts have a bachelor’s degree in a computer-related field, and the average salary in 2015 was $90,120.
+Most analysts have a bachelor’s degree in a computer-related field, and the average salary in 2018 was $98,350.

 - Problem-solving abilities